Maimonides: Death

-Maimonides and his wife, the daughter of Mishael ben Yeshayahu Halevi, had one child who survived into adulthood, Abraham Maimonides, who became recognized as a great scholar.
+Maimonides and his wife, the daughter of Mishael ben Yeshayahu Halevi, had one child who survived into adulthood, Abraham Maimonides, who became recognized as a great scholar, but his scholarship and career was overshadowed by his father's importance.
 He succeeded Maimonides as Nagid and as court physician at the age of eighteen.
-Throughout his career, he defended his father's writings against all critics.
-The office of Nagid was held by the Maimonides family for four successive generations until the end of the 14th century.
+Throughout his career, he defended his father's writings against all critics, an.
+The office of Nagid was held by the Maimonides family for four successive generations, until the end of the 14th century.

 A statue of Maimonides was erected near the Córdoba Synagogue.

-Maimonides is sometimes said to be a descendant of King David, although he never made such a claim.
+Maimonides is sometimes said to be a descendant of David, although he never made such a claim.

 Works

 Mishneh Torah

 With Mishneh Torah, Maimonides composed a code of Jewish law with the widest-possible scope and depth.
-The work gathers all the binding laws from the Talmud, and incorporates the positions of the Geonim (post-Talmudic early Medieval scholars, mainly from Mesopotamia).
+The work gathers all the binding laws from the Talmud, and incorporates the positions of the Geonim (post-Talmudic early medieval scholars, mainly from Mesopotamia).
 It is also known as Yad ha-Chazaka or simply Yad (יד) which has the numerical value 14, representing the 14 books of the work.
+The Mishneh Torah made following Jewish law easier for the Jews of his time, who were struggling to understand the complex nature of Jewish rules and regulations as they had adapted over the years.